Gary BB Coleman

 1.Stealing Your Love

-**1/2 Originally released in 1985 on his own label, "Nothin' But The Blues", the album spread via word-of-mouth until Ichiban picked it up and re-released it.
+**1/2 Originally released in 1985 on his own label, "Nothin' But The Blues" spread via word-of-mouth until Ichiban picked it up and re-released it.
 A confident set of laidback blues revealing Coleman to be a disciple of the three Kings (B.B., Albert & Freddie).
 It's a mix of adequate covers ("One-Eyed Woman") and Coleman originals (the instrumental "Stumble", "Stealin' Your Love Tonight").
 Not remarkable but promising.